sophiexln/code_test_and_review_example/README.md

-# GPT_code_reviewer_test

-dddddagasdgg
-asdfasdfasdf
-asdfasdfasdf
-asdfasdfasdf
-asdfasdgasdgasdg
-asdgfasdgasdgasdg

-This repos is test. with GPT code review fucntion.

-This is the readme.md
-This iss grammatically wrong.
-asdfasdfasdf
+# Code Test and Code Review Example

+This repo provides examples of code test and AI-code review based on GitHub workflows.